mahmed0715/yeamazing-team-app/README.md

 ### 9. Client Form Validation and Handling using react-hook-form and zod

-Form validation and handling on the client-side are managed using the powerful `react-hook-form` library with ZOD Api routes are valiadted using ZOD as well.
+Form validation and handling on the client-side are managed using the powerful `react-hook-form` library with ZOD Api routes are validated using ZOD as well.

 ### 10. Server Error Handling with react-toast